ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error-page.md

 DNS forwarder will forward that attacker-controlled EDE option.
-To prevent such an attack, clients supporting this document MUST discard the EDE option if their DNS server does not signal EDE support via RESINFO [I-D.reddy-add-resolver-info].
-As recommended in [I-D.reddy-add-resolver-info], RESINFO should be retrieved over an encrypted DNS channel or integrity protected with DNSSEC.
+To prevent such an attack, clients supporting this document MUST discard the EDE option if their DNS server does not signal EDE support via RESINFO {{?I-D.reddy-add-resolver-info}}.
+As recommended in
+{{?I-D.reddy-add-resolver-info}}, RESINFO should be retrieved over an encrypted DNS channel or integrity protected with DNSSEC.

 # IANA Considerations {#IANA}

-This document requests two IANA actions.
+This document requests two IANA actions as described in the following subsections.

-## New structured-dns-error media type
+## New structured-dns-error Media Type

-This document requests IANA to register the "application/json+structured-dns-error" media type in the "Media Types" registry [IANA-MediaTypes].
-This registration follows the procedures specified in [RFC6838]:
+This document requests IANA to register the "application/json+structured-dns-error" media type in the "Media Types" registry {{IANA-MediaTypes}}.
+This registration follows the procedures specified in {{!RFC6838}}:

 ~~~~~
    Type name: application